heku4/employees_birthdays_bot/README.md

 Clone project.
 To pull all packages use:
  >*$ pip download -r requirements.txt*
 2. Create database.
-    You need to create DB with one table.
+    You need to create DB with one table (Columns names like *Name, SecondName, FatherName, BirthDay*).
 3. Put your database file in one directory with `bot.py`.
 4. Create `config.py` file or use `debug_config.py`.
 Don't forget import it from `bot.py`.
 4. Fill  `config.py` file: Bot token, chat ids, notification hours (24h format), DB name, DB table name.